Ghar Ho To Aisa: Plot

-A few days later, Amar is devastated when he finds out that Sharada and Pinky died in a roadside accident.
-Nevertheless, the family is apathetic towards these deaths and nonchalantly ask Vijay to enter into an engagement with Sona.
+Amar is devastated when he finds out that Sharada and Pinky died in a roadside accident.
+Nevertheless, the family is apathetic towards these deaths and nonchalantly asks Vijay to enter into an engagement with Sona.
 Vijay complies, much to Amar's disgust.

-One day, Seema asks Amar to come to her house, so that she can explain her hatred for men.
+One day, Seema asks Amar to come to her house so that she can explain her hatred for men.
 She shows Amar a mother and daughter and tells him how they were kicked out of the house by their greedy family.
-They are revealed to be Sharada and Pinky and Amar is overjoyed upon seeing them.
+They are revealed to be Sharada and Pinky, and Amar is overjoyed to see them alive.

 Sharada tells Amar that two mentally challenged women wearing their clothes had actually died in the accident.
-Seema was Sharada's childhood friend and had rescued her and her daughter.
 Amar is enraged and vows revenge against his toxic family.
-Karamchand suggests Amar and Seema pretend as a married couple and exact revenge on the Kumars, to which both agree.
+Karamchand suggests Amar and Seema pretend being a married couple and exact revenge on the Kumars, to which both agree.

 Amar and Seema enter the Kumar household as a married couple.
 Durga tries to slap Seema, but the latter grabs her hand and overpowers her, causing everyone to fear her.
 Seema gradually brings order to the house by forcing and blackmailing Kanchan, Durga, and Ramprasad to perform all household tasks.
 Amar appoints Bajrangi in his office and gives him a good salary.
-Durga tries to put Seema's hand in boiling water, but it backfires on her.
-Kanchan gives up her ego and learns to respect Bajrangi and they live happily.
+Kanchan gives up her ego and learns to respect Bajrangi, and they live happily.

 Meanwhile, Vijay is disgusted with Sona's gallivanting with so many men and her arrogance.
-She makes him remove her shoes, reminding Vijay of the way he treated Sharada and feels humiliated.
+She makes him remove her shoes, reminding Vijay of the way he treated Sharada and he feels humiliated.
 Sona compares his loyalty to that of a dog, which causes Vijay to break the engagement.
 Vijay is deeply remorseful for being abusive towards his wife and daughter.
 He is overjoyed when he discovers Sharada and Pinky are alive and begs Sharada for forgiveness.
 Learning the whole story from Sharada, Vijay returns home and declares that he is leaving his parents forever to live with his wife and daughter.
-He thanks Amar for opening his eyes.

-Bajrangi decides to leave home, to start a new life and his wife and son follow him as well.
-Durga begs Amar to stay, but Amar also tells his intent to leave.
-He further harshly criticises his mother of her toxic behavior and how much harm she had caused to the family.
+Bajrangi also decides to leave home to start a new life with his wife and son.
+Durga begs Amar to stay, but Amar also tells her of his intent to leave.
 Filled with guilt, Durga decides to immolate herself, but her sons prevent her from doing so.
-Durga weeps and begs Sharada for forgiveness and asks her children to not to desert her.
-Karamchand arrives and reveals the Kumars about Amar's ploy.
+Durga weeps and begs Sharada for forgiveness and asks her children not to desert her.
+Karamchand arrives and reveals to the Kumars about Amar's ploy.